Jump to content

 I. DAWN OF ARINAR

 Neither knows for certain when Arinar originated.
 The elders hold that it was the Forefather, or White Wanderer, who created Arinar – an omnipotent entity beyond the comprehension of reason.
-Once tired from his incessant journey through the stars, the Forefather took his load off to behold the boundless Ocean and the Darkness that covered the infinite waters, resembling the skies in eternal stillness.
-It was then that the White Wanderer drew a piece of solid earth right from the bottom of the Ocean, naming the piece Arinar and resolving to find recumbency there.
-However, the newborn world seemed lacking in charm to the White Wanderer, prompting him to bring it to life.
-He sculpted mountains and forests, oceans and rivers, and filled them with diverse creatures such as animals, birds, and fish.
-Placing his Spear at the heart of Arinar, he established the Celestial Axis, a source of great power that would keep Arinar balanced and safe, while the Morning Star atop the Spear bathed the world in light.
+Once weary from his ceaseless journey through the stars, the Forefather took his load off to behold the boundless Ocean and the Darkness that enveloped the infinite waters, mirroring the skies in eternal stillness.
+It was then that the White Wanderer drew a piece of solid earth right from the bottom of the Ocean, named it Arinar, and resolved to find recumbency there.
+However, the newborn world seemed lacking in charm to the White Wanderer, prompting him to endow it with life.
+Thus, he sculpted mountains and forests, oceans and rivers, and filled them with diverse creatures such as animals, birds, and fish.
+Placing his Spear at the heart of Arinar, he established the Celestial Axis, a source of immense power that would keep Arinar balanced and safe, while the Morning Star atop the Spear bathed the world in light.
 Along with this, the White Wanderer created dragons – wise and majestic beings bequeathed to guard the God's Grove, home to the Spear, and secure lasting harmony throughout Arinar.
 With Arinar thus settled, the White Wanderer finally took a rest.

 image.gif

-Though we shall never know if it was part of his grand design, the White Wanderer's wisdom, strength, and will personified as three Gods of Arinar: Nuadu, Harad, and Garahan.
-None of them possessed stable physical forms, so they took on shapes of their own liking.
-Thus, Nuadu favored a silver deer, Harad appeared as a huge gold-maned lion, while Garahan soared gracefully through the skies as a black dragon.
-The Gods could sense the unseen presence of the White Wanderer in Arinar and forged a close bond with each other, assuming the common destiny of Arinar's mighty guardians.
-With naught of a thought, they stepped forward to unfold the charm of Arinar ever more.
+Although we may never ascertain whether it was part of his grand design, the White Wanderer's wisdom, strength, and will personified as three Gods of Arinar – Nuadu, Harad, and Garahan.
+Lacking stable physical forms, they adopted appearances to their liking: Nuadu as a silver deer, Harad as a great gold-maned lion, and Garahan as a gracefully soaring black dragon.
+The Gods sensed the White Wanderer's intangible presence in Arinar and formed a strong alliance, embracing their shared destiny as Arinar's noble guardians.
+With naught of a thought, they endeavored to further unveil the charm of Arinar.
 So far, the Dawn of Arinar was its finest era, lasting for many millennia and unmatched by any era to come.

-As the ages passed by, Garahan grew weary of securing world balance and aspired to become an architect to match the White Wanderer himself.
-Driven by this impulse, he designed the Jakkars under the seal of secrecy, granting them free will and the ability to take whatever shell – much like the Gods themselves.
-However, the Jakkars were quite a brief joy for Garahan, and he soon yearned to create a world of his own and guide it discreetly.
-Over time, Garahan's cravings took over his mind and he devised an insane plan to seize the Spear of the White Wanderer to gain greater power.
-So Garahan rallied the Jakkars and led them to the God's Grove.
+As the ages passed by, Garahan grew weary of securing the world’s balance and aspired to become an architect to match the White Wanderer himself.
+Driven by this impulse, he designed the jakkars under the seal of secrecy, granting them free will and the ability to take whatever shell – much like the Gods themselves.
+Yet, the jakkars were merely a brief delight for Garahan, who soon yearned to create a world of his own and guide it discreetly.
+Over time, Garahan's cravings took over his mind and he conceived a perilous plot to seize the Spear of the White Wanderer to gain greater power.
+Thus, Garahan marshaled the jakkars and led them toward the God's Grove.

 image.gif

-Garahan spoke before the dragons guarding the Grove and won some of them over to his side, while those loyal to the White Wanderer and his covenant called out to Nuadu and Harad.
-The two Gods beheld their sworn brother succumbed to a lust for power that threatened Arinar's balance.
-Having no other choice, Nuadu and Harad had to answer this threat with force, but they were too late to prevent Garahan's daring attempt to extract the Spear.
-Though Garahan's divine power was barely enough to dislodge even a fragment of the White Wanderer's mighty weapon rooted deep within Arinar.
-Yet while the Spear itself stood upright, the Morning Star broke from its tip and set Arinar ablaze in its descent.
-As this happened, Harad and Nuadu – and the remnants of the loyal dragons – charged at Garahan, who was clinging fiercely to the Spear.
-Witnessed by the sweeping conflagration, this was the First Battle of Arinar, which saw the two Celestial Brothers gaining the upper hand over the fallen one, ultimately crushed, chained, and imprisoned deep beneath the ground.
-With the fall of their mighty lord, the traitorous dragons took refuge in the far reaches of Arinar, while the Jakkars fled far and wide in terror.
+Garahan spoke before the dragons that guarded the Grove and swayed some to his cause, while those faithful to the White Wanderer and his covenant called out to Nuadu and Harad.
+The two Gods beheld their former brother succumbed to a voracious lust for power that threatened Arinar's balance.
+Left with no alternative, Nuadu and Harad had to counter the menace with force, yet they came too late.
+With a fervent grasp, Garahan pulled upon the Spear – dislodging but a mere sliver of the White Wanderer's mighty weapon rooted deep within Arinar.
+Yet while the Spear itself stood upright, the Morning Star atop it fractured and plummeted, setting Arinar ablaze in its descent.
+As this happened, Harad and Nuadu – alongside the remaining loyal dragons – charged at Garahan, who clung fiercely to the Spear.
+Amidst the sweeping conflagration, this was the First Battle of Arinar, where the two Celestial Brothers prevailed over the fallen one, who was ultimately vanquished, shackled, and entombed deep beneath the earth.
+With the fall of their mighty lord, the traitorous dragons took refuge in the far reaches of Arinar, while the jakkars fled far and wide in terror.

 Neither Nuadu nor Harad celebrated their triumph, but their hearts were heavy as they acknowledged the White Wanderer's departure from the troubled world, despairing over the seeds of discord sown by his children and the fall of the Morning Star.
 These were the final moments of the blessed Dawn of Arinar.
 Nuadu and Harad grieved to witness the crippled, darkling world, its balance forever disturbed, and swore an oath to never again descend to Arinar, so as to preserve what remained of it… To replace the lost Morning Star, they created the Moon and the Sun, alternating to illuminate the now-darkened Arinar from above, harnessed by the Gods.

-Sitting at the doorstep of his poor hut, the blind old man burst into a coughing fit.
+Sitting at the doorstep of his poor hut, a blind old man burst into a coughing fit.
 Afterward, he continued his story of the days leading up to the Twilight of Arinar.

 image.gif